gamelist1990/ChestLockAddon/EN_README.md

 * **`ko_KR`**: Korean (partially supported)
 * **`fi_FI`**: Finnish (partially supported)

-Use the **`!lang` command** to change the language.
+You can change the language using the **`!lang` command**.

 ## How to Use

-1. Download the addon from the releases page.
+1. Download the addon from the releases.
-2. Enable the `-beta` experimental feature in Minecraft.
+2. Enable the `-beta` experimental features in Minecraft.
-3. Join the world and use `!help` to view the list of commands.
+3. Join a world and use `!help` to see a list of commands.
-4. If you are the world administrator, it is recommended to add the op tag.
+4. If you are a world administrator, it is recommended to add the "op" tag to yourself.

 ## Others

-The language folders are located in src/command/langs/list.
+Language folders are located at src/command/langs/list.
-(Define the translation keys in the JSON files).
+(Please define translation keys in the JSON files)